 One of the better-centered U.S. 1918 24¢ Inverted Jenny airmail error stamps, this position 69 example from the Hall collection is described as “very fine and choice.”

 A beautifully centered 1880 5¢ Zachary Taylor special printing, one of just 18 surviving examples, will be offered by Robert A. Siegel Auction Galleries during the April 28-30 sale of the Robert Hall collection of United States stamps.
-The collection was housed in 20 albums.
+The collect

 In what promises to be a stamp auction comparable to past famous-name sales, Robert A. Siegel Auction Galleries is offering the Robert R. Hall collection of United States stamps April 28-30 in New York.